AceFire6/ctst/README.md

 * Press `SHIFT` to toggle sneak mode.
 * Hold `SPACE` to activate your sneak-vision and see the enemies vision and hearing range as well as your noise range.
+* Press `W`, `A`, `S` or `D` to throw either a water-bomb or a rock depending on which you have selected.
+ Rocks create noise and can serve as a distraction, water-bombs can put out the light in a level.
+ There are 5 rocks and 1 water-bomb for each level.
+* `Q` changes what you throw.
 * Hold `/` to show all the debug information on screen.

 ### Acknowledgements